 Social justice activists promote the concept of equality of outcome through positive discrimination to ensure, for example, that different groups of people are fairly represented in the major professions and decision-making institutions.
 They bemoan the relative dearth of female programmers or mechanical engineers.
 In North America and much of Western Europe more females than males now graduate from university and dominate primary and secondary school education, social work and marketing as well as many other caring and people-oriented professions.
 Men, on the other hand, are more thing-oriented.
 This is not just based on anecdotal observation, but is supported by voluminous research not least Simon Baron-Cohen’s concept of systemisers vs empathisers and his theory that behavioural traits considered on the higher functioning autistic spectrum are due to an extreme male brain.
 This doesn’t mean that gadget-obsessed men cannot socialise and women are not interested in technology, but men are more likely to be concerned with how technology works and what it can do, while women may appreciate an object’s appearance as well as it functionality.

 So let us just try a thought experiment.
 What if we applied equality of outcome to mating strategies.
 Is it fair for a minority of men to receive most female attention and indulge in the most exhilarating intercourse with the sexiest partners just because they are blessed with a superior physique, higher intelligence or greater wealth?
 If we follow the logic of social justice activists, this reality is grotesquely unfair.
 Naturally attractive young women should share their bodies and erotic passion with a broad cross-section of age-appropriate heterosexual males, irrespective of their body shape, disability, intelligence, employment status, income, sense of humour, personality or personal hygiene.
-Some anarcho-communists envisaged our sex life with evolve into free love with open relationships and communal parenting, as practiced in a handful of communes such as the one Otto Muhl founded in Friedrichshof, 80km from Vienna.
-I suspect most feminists may disagree, but this fantasy may soon drive demand for sex robots.
+Some anarcho-communists envisaged our sex life would evolve into free love with open relationships and communal parenting, as practiced in a handful of communes such as the one Otto Muhl founded in Friedrichshof, 80km from Vienna, which sadly exposed bitter personal rivalries over sexual etiquette.
+I suspect most feminists may disagree, but the free love fantasy may soon drive demand for sex robots.